Getting Started in Jeet Kune Do Classes

 We always work on fundamentals of stand up fighting: boxing & kicking skills, footwork, entries into the RAT (Rapid Assault Tactics)

-Next we move into the trapping range and work on Thai clenching drills, takedown defense, and terminating the fight up close.
+Next we move into the trapping range and work on Thai clenching drills, defending sucker punches, tight spaces, takedown defense, and terminating the fight up close.

 We usually do some ground fighting using street-modified Brazilian Jujitsu drills.